iron0012/SaleAskingPriceRatioPredictor/README.md

 2. When the basic features of a property (zip code, number of bedrooms, number of bathrooms, home size, and asking price) are included, the model accuracy improves to 0.134.

-3. A web app was constructed to allow potential buyers to enter these parameters and obtain an estimate of the sale price of a home they are evaluating.
+3. A web app was constructed to allow potential buyers to enter these parameters and obtain an estimate of the sale price of a home they are evaluating.  *To run the web app, git clone the folders, go to the code fold, and run "app.py" with your python interpreter.
+Make sure you have already had the following libraries installed: numpy, pandas, nltk, sklearn.ensemble, sklearn.feature_extraction.text, gzip, pickle, flask, and wtforms. *

 **Future directions**
 ===============
 In retrospect, we have selected a data set that is not representative of the national trends.
-The San Francisco Bay Area is a very hot housing market, as reflected by the higher-than-average sale/asking price ratio (1.065) and asking price ($1.26M).
+The San Francisco Bay Area is a very hot housing market, as reflected by the higher-than-average sale/asking price ratio (1.065) and asking price ($1.24M).
 One can surmise that the mood of all the agents was very optimistic and positive, thus making it difficult to apply more profound NLP techniques such as sentimental analysis effectively.
 Future work should be done on a data set from an area where there is a more equitable market (average sale/asking price ratio ~ 1).

 Acknowledgments
 ===============
-- I'd like to acknowledge Brittany Murphy and Keying Ye of Housecanary for their guidance in their analysis, and Francesco Ciuci for setting up the web app with python/flask.
+- I'd like to gratefully acknowledge Brittany Murphy and Keying Ye of Housecanary for their guidance in the analysis, and Francesco Ciuci for setting up the web app with python/flask.